THEA 110. Introduction to Theatre Arts. 3 Credits.

 THEA 424.
 History of the Theatre: Seventeenth Century to the Present.
 3 Credits.

 A continuation of topics covered in THEA 423 beginning with the Seventeenth Century and continuing to the present.
-Student need not take THEA 423 prior to enrolling in THEA 424.
+Prerequisite: THEA 423 or instructor consent.
 S, odd years.

 THEA 425.
 Play Direction II.
 3 Credits.